-Aviation Australian has introduced a new two-part process with reduced upfront fee.
+Aviation Australian has a two-part process for RPL.

 Part 2: Final RPL Assessment (see table below for cost)

 Aviation Australia is approved to conduct Recognition of Prior Learning (RPL) from your existing qualifications, training and experience against the outcomes detailed below.

 Before enrolling into any RPL, Aviation Australia recommends downloading and reading thoroughly with the “RPL Evidence Guide” here.
 Applications submitted without evidence or with missing information will increase processing times.

 |Qualification||Initial RPL Assessment||Final RPL Assessment|

 |CASR Part 66 B1 (Mechanical) Aircraft Maintenance Engineer Licence/Diploma of Aeroskills (Mechanical) MEA50219||$660 per sub-category||$1195*|

 |CASR Part 66 B2 (Avionics) Aircraft Maintenance Engineer Licence/Diploma of Aeroskills (Avionics) MEA50118||$660||$1195|

 |CASR Part 66 CAT A Licence/Certificate II in Aircraft Line Maintenance MEA20518||$660||$660|